minhhdvn/minhhdvn.github.io/_pages/about.md

   - /about.html
 ---

-***News: I am looking for an internship for the Summer 2022.
-Please contact me if you are interested.***

 I am a third-year Ph.D. student in Computer and Information Science at the [University of Oregon](https://www.uoregon.edu/).
 I have been working with Prof. [Thien Huu Nguyen](https://ix.cs.uoregon.edu/~thien/) in the [UONLP lab](http://nlp.uoregon.edu/) in Multilingual Natural Language Processing with the focus on Information Extraction, whose goal is to develop systems for extracting structured information from unstructured text in different languages.
 Two recent notable projects, where I am the lead author, are [Trankit](https://github.com/nlp-uoregon/trankit) (a state-of-the-art multilingual NLP toolkit for 56 languages) and [FourIE](http://nlp.uoregon.edu/fourie) (a state-of-the-art multilingual joint IE system for English, Chinese, and Spanish).
 I am also a research assistant for the [IARPA’s BETTER project](https://www.iarpa.gov/index.php/research-programs/better), where I have been building systems to extract events and arguments of different granularities (i.e., Abstract, Basic, and Granular level) from English, Arabic, and Farsi text.

 Before starting my Ph.D., I received my bachelor's degree in Computer Science from the [Hanoi University of Science and Technology](https://en.hust.edu.vn/home) and was a member of the [DS lab](http://ds.soict.hust.edu.vn/) under the supervision of Prof. [Khoat Than](https://users.soict.hust.edu.vn/khoattq/) and Dr. [Linh Ngo Van](https://users.soict.hust.edu.vn/linhnv/).